Love+War: Release

 It had its world premiere at the 2025 Toronto International Film Festival on September 7, 2025.
 It also screened at the Camden International Film Festival, Hamptons International Film Festival, 2025 BFI London Film Festival, Woodstock Film Festival, and AFI Fest.
 It was released in a limited release on October 29, 2025, prior to a broadcast on National Geographic on November 6, 2025, and Disney+ November 7, 2025.

 Reception

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 8 critics, indicating "generally favorable" reviews.

-Jason Gorber of Next Best Picture gave the film an eight out of ten, writing: "A film that’s emotional, exhilarating, and essential, photographers capturing a photographer, game recognizing game, with highly skilled filmmakers finding another perfect subject in this internationally renowned photographer."
+Jason Gorber of Next Best Picture gave the film an eight out of ten, writing: "A film that's emotional, exhilarating, and essential, photographers capturing a photographer, game recognizing game, with highly skilled filmmakers finding another perfect subject in this internationally renowned photographer."
 Leslie Felperin of The Hollywood Reporter praised the film writing: "Fresh score.
-"What’s quite novel about this work, as opposed to any number of well-made docs about (mostly male) war photographers, is that it directly addresses how Addario’s job impacts her as a mother."
+"What's quite novel about this work, as opposed to any number of well-made docs about (mostly male) war photographers, is that it directly addresses how Addario’s job impacts her as a mother."